 The Kodaly method for teaching music literacy through a sequential exposure to musical elements is a core component of the general music program.
 Orff-Schulwerk methodology in which singing, creating, and movement are translated to a variety of classroom instruments is also extensively employed.
 The sequential learning process of both approaches makes the development of musical literacy and performance possible for all students.

-Kate Sheahan (I.L.), Cheryl Ryder, Andrew Pearson, Ken Hayashi (Strings), Emily Franz (Strings), Sal LaRusso (Band), and Richard Wyton (Band).
+Beth Bakst, Andrew Pearson, Cheryl Ryder, Emily Franz (Strings), Ken Hayashi (Strings), Sal LaRusso (Band), and Richard Wyton (Band).